 The stink of poly-ticks is high in this post, which has little to do with actual game, so you may want to skip it.

-Riv finds it strange that I don’t have an anti-immigrant or right-wing identity, since both seem somewhat common among RP guys.
-I think I just read a lot more than most guys, and that reading leads to posts like, “The best books for learning game.”
+Riv finds it strange that I don’t have an anti-immigrant or right-wing identity, since both seem somewhat common among RP guys, but I suspect I simply read a lot more than most guys, and that reading leads to posts like, “The best books for learning game.”
 It’s also led me to the literature on identity and identity formation, and there’s a good book on that subject, Identity Crisis: The 2016 Presidential Campaign and the Battle for the Meaning of America.
 It’s about the presidential campaign, sure, but it’s also about how the stock of anti-immigrant sentiment got turned into a flow of anti-immigrant sentiment in 2016.

 Anti-immigrant sentiment has a long and weird history in the United States.
 It’s “weird” because the United States is an immigrant country; unless you are Native American, your ancestors moved here, and they probably moved here in a way that would be “illegal” today (mine did).
 Seriously, go back and look at the Know-Nothing Party, or this article.
 People hated the Irish then, as a group.
 People hated the Italians in the first half of the 20th Century.
 Over time, these groups became part of the background of the United States, as other identities formed.

 Today the arguments are the same… the immigrants are coming to steal your jobs, change your religion, dirty your house, etc., etc. When the arguments remain exactly the same but the targets of the audience change, you should be real suspicion about the argument’s accuracy.
 You should build your identity around examining arguments, not around believing one of them.
 We should read more history and put forth fewer online memes.
+We should look at the data that show immigrants are great.
 We should encourage people to be free and expressive.